ArielAvshalom/CSCI-265/README.md

 - Recordings are available below
 - Homework is not collected but will help you in quizzes and exams
 - Read course materials before we come to class!
+- Do the assignments along with your reading as well as after the class

 | Lecture|Topic|Recording Links|Course Materials|Slides|Assignment|commment|